TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

    c_2\left(\frac49\right)^k\begin{bmatrix} 2 \\ -1 \end{bmatrix}  \right).
 $$

-With rescaling we get a vector in the same direction with highest entry equal to 1.
+By rescaling we get a vector in the same direction with highest entry equal to 1.

 That we have such a rapid convergence in the example is due to the two circumstances mentioned: <BR>
 (1) the ratio $|\lambda_1/\lambda_2| = 4/9$ is smaller than $0.5$, <BR>